AsianJohnBoi/aws-bible/Deploying full-stack application on S3 and EC2.md

 A full-stack application consists of a front (client-side) and a back end (server-side) which can both be served from a single EC2 instance.
 Both ends can be separated and used in two different services.
 An S3 bucket for serving the front-end application and an EC2 instance for serving the back-end.

-In this guide we will be deploying a VueJS and NodeJS application.
+In this guide we will be deploying a full-stack application that was built with VueJS and NodeJS.
+VueJS app served from an S3 bucket and executing HTTP requests to the NodeJS server running on an EC2 instance.
+This concept can be applied to other Javascript frameworks.

 ### Prerequisites